shihyongwang/aws-samples/01-code-automation-lab/templates/README.md

 - Create SG by only allowing traffic from 0.0.0.0/0 via port 80 and 443.
 - At this moment, there are always at least 2 instances online.
 - EC2 instances are created with EBS friendly.
+- In addition, this template also sets up an AWS CodeDeploy application and blue/green deployment group.

 ### Step by Step
 #### Network Layer